BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 **14th October - 27th October:**

-Work on the backlog, continue implementation of N-Way merge and test the correctness of algorithm implemented so far.
+Work on the backlog, start strategizing and designing for implementation of N-Way merge.
 Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utHziF9GZFdaXCy_h

 **28th October - 10th November:**

-Brainstorm on improvements/ fine-tuning of algorithm/strategies and possibly implement them.
+Start the implementation using a new approach, but limit it to 1:1 mapping and merge in the next sprint.
 Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utQGpueCx88jb73_i

 **11th November - 24th November:**

-Continue working on possible improvements
+Realizing the flaw in our previous implementation, we came up with a new approach and started implementing this for 1:1 mapping.
 Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utQP9S0yfT6hds_E7

 **25th November - 8th December:**

-Make a final presentation, Focus on stretch goals Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utQb35_c1nmmsdk2X
+Make a final presentation, work on N:1 mapping, and also implement the merge algorithm.
+Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utQb35_c1nmmsdk2X

 ## Set-up: